The unbounded Kasparov product by a differentiable module: Compactness of resolvents

 The result of the lemma therefore follows by noting that the sequence $\big\{ \De^2 (\De + 1/n)^{-1} \big\}$ converges to $\De : X \to X$ in operator norm. \end{proof}

-For later use, we shall also be interested in the relationship between the resolvents of the squares $D_\De^2 : \sD(D_\De^2) \to X$ and $D^2 : \sD(D^2) \to Y$.
-In order to study these two resolvents we will need the following extra assumption:
+For later use, we are also interested in the relationship between the resolvents of the squares $(D_\De)^2 : \sD((D_\De)^2) \to X$ and $D^2 : \sD(D^2) \to Y$.
+In order to study these two resolvents we need the following extra assumption:

 \begin{assum} It is assumed that $\Ga\big( \sD(D) \big) \su \sD(D)$ and that the straight commutator

 has a bounded adjointable extension $d(\Ga) : Y \to Y$. \end{assum}